digitalrebar/provision/doc/ux/portal/networkingux.rst

 Configuring Subnets is a critical first step in Digital Rebar Provision operation.
 The basic UI will show all configured subnets and provide an easy way to add broadcast subnets based on the known interfaces.

-To edit or delete a subnet, click on the name of the subnet to populate the editing area below the list.
-To create a relay subnet, click on the add subnet link.
-To create a broadcast subnet, click on the link provided after the name of the unassigned interfaces.
+To create a new subnet, click the "Add" button in the header.
+To edit an existing subnet, first click on the name hyperlink on the table, then click the "Edit" button on the top right.

+To create a broadcast subnet, click on the "Use Interface" buttons in the "Add Subnet" panel.

 There are two primary types of subnets: broadcast and relay: